nyjc-computing-2425/assignment-5b-yongteck/README.md

 Define a function, `sum_by_year(enrolment_data)`, that will:

 1. Add up the total enrolment for each year, regardless of age
 2. Return the result as a list of lists.
-The inner list comprises two integers, `year` and `total_enrolment`.
+Each inner list comprises two integers, `year` and `total_enrolment`.

 You may assume that the last item in the record is the enrolment.